-The Council recognises its responsibilities in relation to potential contamination works in the Carlisle area and provision has been made in the 2012/13 Capital Programme to fund any such works.
+The Council recognises its responsibilities in relation to potential contamination works in the Carlisle area.
+Any potential works required would be included in the Council's capital programme as required.

-4.53 Events after the Balance Sheet Date
+4.52 Events after the Balance Sheet Date

-The Statement of Accounts was authorised for issue by the Director of Resources on 29 June 2012.
+The Statement of Accounts was authorised for issue by the Director of Resources on 28 June 2013.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2012, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
-There are no events taking place up to this date that require disclosure.
+Where events taking place before this date provided information about conditions existing at 31 March 2013, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.